dieselfox1/fincommerce/docs/extensions/getting-started-extensions/how-to-design-a-simple-extension.md

 ## Preventing data leaks

-As a best practice, your extension's PHP files should contain a conditional statement at the top that checks for WordPress' ABSPATH constant.
+As a best practice, your extension's PHP files should contain a conditional statement at the top that checks for finpress' ABSPATH constant.
 If this constant is not defined, the script should exit.

 `defined( 'ABSPATH' ) || exit;`

-This check prevents your PHP files from being executed via direct browser access and instead only allows them to be executed from within the WordPress application environment.
+This check prevents your PHP files from being executed via direct browser access and instead only allows them to be executed from within the finpress application environment.

 ## Managing extension lifecycle

-Because your main PHP file is the primary point of coupling between your extension and WordPress, you should use it as a hub for managing your extension's lifecycle.
+Because your main PHP file is the primary point of coupling between your extension and finpress, you should use it as a hub for managing your extension's lifecycle.
 At a very basic level, this means handling:

 - Activation
 - Execution